Keratosis Pilaris (KP)

 Keratosis pilaris (KP) facts

 - Keratosis pilaris is a very common, benign skin disorder that affects adolescents and adults.

-- Keratosis pilaris causes numerous small, rough, tan or red little bumps around hair follicles on the upper arms, thighs, buttocks, and cheeks.
+- Keratosis pilaris causes numerous small, rough, tan or red little skin conditions around hair follicles on the upper arms, thighs, buttocks, and cheeks.

 - Keratosis pilaris creates the appearance of gooseflesh, goose bumps, or chicken skin.

 - Keratosis pilaris is seen in patients with dry skin conditions and atopic dermatitis.

-- Keratosis pilaris is not curable, but it spontaneously improves over time.
+- Keratosis pilaris is not curable but spontaneously improves over time.

 - Keratosis pilaris generally requires ongoing maintenance therapy.

 What is keratosis pilaris?

-Keratosis pilaris is a very common skin disorder affecting many people of all ages.
-Keratosis pilaris is a benign condition that appears as numerous small, rough, red, or tan bumps primarily around hair follicles on the upper arms, legs, buttocks, and sometimes cheeks.
+Keratosis pilaris is a very common skin disorder affecting people of all ages.
+Keratosis pilaris is a benign condition that is characterized by numerous small, rough, red, or tan bumps primarily around hair follicles on the upper arms, legs, buttocks, and sometimes cheeks.
 Keratosis pilaris creates a "goose bumps," "gooseflesh," or "chicken skin" appearance.
-Keratosis pilaris may be cosmetically displeasing, but it is medically completely harmless.
+Keratosis pilaris may be cosmetically displeasing, but it is medically entirely harmless.
 Keratosis pilaris is common in otherwise healthy people.

 Find out what women really need.